Life of the Party (2018 film): Plot

 After dropping off their 22-year-old daughter Maddie to her senior year at Decatur University in Atlanta, Dan tells Deanna that he wants a divorce because he has fallen in love with another woman, realtor Marcie.
 Heartbroken, Deanna visits her parents Mike and Sandy to tell them what happened, with Mike furiously denouncing Dan for making Deanna drop out of college in her final year because she was pregnant, as well as his overbearing ways during their marriage.

-Deanna visits Maddie to tell the news and about her plans to enroll at Decatur University to finish her degree in Archaeology.
+Deanna visits Maddie to tell her the news and about her plans to enroll at Decatur University to finish her degree in archaeology.
 Maddie is doubtful, but supportive.
 She introduces Deanna to her sorority friends Amanda, neurotic Debbie, and Helen.
 Deanna later meets her agoraphobic and chronically depressed roommate Leonor.
 On the first day of school, she meets demeaning girls Jennifer and Trina, who mock Deanna's age.

 Deanna, supported by good friend Christine, joins Dan, supported by Marcie, at a mediation session to prepare their divorce papers.
 Marcie intends to sell their house without Deanna's approval.

 Maddie and her friends take Deanna to a frat party, where she meets a student named Jack, a friend of Maddie's boyfriend, Tyler.
 The next morning mother and daughter catch each other leaving the bedrooms of their respective guys.
 Jack has truly fallen for Deanna, and they have sex again in the stacks at the library.

 Another night, they attend an 80's-themed party where Deanna has a dance-off with Jennifer, resulting in earning the respect of her schoolmates.
 She has become both “one of the girls” but also a trusted mentor to Maddie's sorority sisters, who make her an honorary sister.
 Deanna is also doing great in her classes, until she has a midterm exam that requires an oral presentation.
 Her stage fright causes her to collapse part way through.